Born on 25 December 1942

 "When Annie decided" to marry Zac, God spoke specifically to her saying, "He is My servant.
 I want you to take care of him."

-And she has done that job faithfully for 44 years now - not only taking care of him physically, but also being his prayer-partner in his ministry, and serving alongside him in the villages of Tamilnadu.
+And she has done that job faithfully for more than 50 years now - not only taking care of him physically, but also being his prayer-partner in his ministry, and serving alongside him in the villages of Tamilnadu.
 She has given medical aid to hundreds of women and children in those villages for many, many years now - all free of charge.

-Annie Poonen is one doctor in India who has never earned even one rupee from her work in over 40 years of medical ministry to others - either directly or through any organization.
-By the grace of God, and with God-given wisdom, she has also never made a wrong diagnosis in all these 44 years.
+Annie Poonen is one doctor in India who has never earned even one rupee from her work in more than 50 years of medical ministry to others - either directly or through any organization.
+By the grace of God, and with God-given wisdom, she has also never made a wrong diagnosis in all these more than 50 years.
 Her medical ministry has saved many from premature death and brought healing from sickness to hundreds of others.

 (An extract from the Souvenir published for Annie's 70th Birthday by her family and friends)